Microsoft Is Killing EWS: Here's What Every Salesforce Admin Needs to Do Before October 2026

 If your org has multiple integrations, treat testing as mandatory, not optional.

-If you use Einstein Activity Capture: follow Salesforce’s Graph upgrade guidance for Office 365 authentication method changes.
+If you use Einstein Activity Capture: once Azure consent and licensing are confirmed, complete the authentication upgrade directly from Salesforce Setup under Einstein Activity Capture > Settings, following Salesforce's Graph upgrade guidance for Office 365 authentication method changes.

 If you use Salesforce Inbox: Salesforce provides an upgrade flow in Inbox Setup Assistant, and notes users must reconnect after the upgrade.